-Though insect screens are not yet very common in Singapore, it is considered a necessity for most homes elsewhere in the world, so it’s really quite strange why this is not yet the case in Singapore.
+Though insect screens (aka mosquito net, window mesh, flyscreen) are not yet very common in Singapore, it is considered a necessity for most homes elsewhere in the world, so it’s really quite strange why this is not yet the case in Singapore.

-With the increasing occurrence of dengue fever over the years, now Zika and even midges (usually near reservoirs) and the mystery insects at Pandan Gardens and Bukit Batok – who knows – maybe HDB & NEA will do something soon.
+With the increasing occurrence of dengue fever over the years, and now everyone staying at home due to Covid-19 and even “midge infestations” (usually near reservoirs) and the mystery insects at Pandan Gardens and Bukit Batok – who knows – maybe HDB & NEA will do something soon.

 Meanwhile, if you’re thinking about insect screens, here is our compilation of the Top 5 things to consider when you decide to install this “invisible shield” at home.